velopack/velopack/docs/bootstrapping.md

 vpk pack ... --framework net6.0-x64-desktop,vcredist142-x64
 ```

-These dependencies will be downloaded and installed before your application can be installed.
+These dependencies will be downloaded and installed before your application will be installed.

+## ❗ Important for dotnet ❗
+If you are building your application with `--self-contained`, you should **NOT** provide a `--framework` argument specifying that your app requires dotnet installed, because your application already has the runtime bundled in.
+If you are publishing your application with `--no-self-contained`, then you should provide the `--framework` argument.

 ## Adding dependencies during updates